 You can use BGP communities to tell the DE-CIX route servers to whom to announce (or not announce) your prefixes.

-For new connected networks, the route servers give a kickstart into peering as they receive all prefixes of all route server users without having to setup individual BGP peering sessions; one session to each of the two route servers is enough.
+The route servers give newly-connected networks a kickstart into peering as they receive all prefixes of all route server users without having to setup individual BGP peering sessions; one session to each of the two route servers is enough.